jeenskim/jeenskim.github.io/_posts/2023-08-30-Modal-Analysis-of-Fluid-Flows(1):-Eigenvalue-&-Singular-Value-Decomposition.md

 tags: [Theory]
 ---

-#This content is based on *Modal Analysis of Fluids Flows: An Overview* by Kunihiko Taira et al. [footnote] Taira, Kunihiko, et al. "Modal analysis of fluid flows: An overview."
+# This content is based on *Modal Analysis of Fluids Flows: An Overview* by Kunihiko Taira et al. [^1].

+This is test

+[^1]: Taira, Kunihiko, et al. "Modal analysis of fluid flows: An overview."
 Aiaa Journal 55.12 (2017): 4013-4041. [/footnote]

-This is test